-With National Breastfeeding Week here, there is a wave of information for the breastfeeding mums to digest.
+With World Breastfeeding Week here, there is a wave of information for the breastfeeding mums to digest.
 At Hatch, we support all families to make their own informed decision on how they will feed their baby.
 However this week, we want to acknowledge each unique breastfeeding journey.
 Breastfeeding is more successful when the people closest to the breastfeeding mum support her.
-Our midwife, Ryndell Levkovich, share some tips for partners, friends and visitors on ways to support a new mum on her breastfeeding journey
+Our midwife, Ryndell Levkovich, shares some tips for partners, friends and visitors on ways to support a new mum on her breastfeeding journey.

 For some women, breastfeeding is a beautiful and joyful experience, and for others it is challenging.
 No journey is the same, and over time each dance between mother, baby and breast continually evolves.
 The decision to breastfeed, to continue to push on (sometimes with extreme pain or trauma), or to change feeding methods is not always easy or simple.
 There is no right or wrong decision with feeding, there is only one that works for the overall health of both the woman and the newborn.

 Here are some tips for those close to the mum to support her on her breastfeeding journey.